opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 5.2.
 Scalable File Service & SFS Turbo
 --------------------------------------

-You can create a SFS on OTC manually and create a `PersistentVolume using NFS <https://docs.openshift.com/container-platform/4.13/storage/persistent_storage/persistent-storage-nfs.html>`_ in OpenShift, which connects to SFS via NFS protocol:
+You can create a SFS on T-Cloud Public manually and create a `PersistentVolume using NFS <https://docs.openshift.com/container-platform/4.13/storage/persistent_storage/persistent-storage-nfs.html>`_ in OpenShift, which connects to SFS via NFS protocol:

-1. Go to the `webconsole of OTC <https://console.otc.t-systems.com/>`_.
+1. Go to the `Web console <https://console.otc.t-systems.com/>`_.
 2. Go to **Scalable File Service** / **Create File System**

 * Choose the **VPC** and **subnet** so that the SFS is created in the same subnet of the OpenShift worker nodes.
 During the deployment, Cloud Create created a VPC with the prefix :code:`cc`, followed by the environement name :code:`enviroment` and the application name :code:`openshift00`.
 In our example, the VPC is :code:`cc-environment-openshift00`.
 The subnet of our OpenShift worker nodes is :code:`cc-environment-openshift00-private-subnet`.